 (According to Palessa's FB like page, Author Dina Redmon is credited for creating this portrait.)

 1. For those who might not be familiar with you, would you be a dear and tell the reader’s a little about yourself?
-How you got your start in the writing business?
+How did you get your start in the writing business?

 (Palessa) Well, I started the whole storytelling journey when I was a teenager and it all stemmed from a broken heart, really.
 As I got into reading romances, I started playing around with stories and managed to write a really long story when I was in my late teens.
 It's always been a way for me to figure out emotions and feelings and motivations and to me, that's what makes a good story.